Izix

 The team had previously explored a microservices architecture but it didn't work as expected.
 One major change was switching to a modular monolith organization so that, instead of three or four pull requests per feature, a single one could be made.

 Our team also helped to identify aspects of the code that were problematic then fix them.
 Parking lot occupancy is a core calculation needed for Izix.
-This functionality was rewritten from scratch, resulting in accurate computation results.
+This functionality was rewritten from scratch, resulting in accurate computation results that were ready in a magnitude shorter time than before.

 Getting the Processes Right